devtheJigyasa/jigyasanews.ai/README.md

 http://localhost:8000
 ```

-You can also use VS Code Live Server, Nginx, or any other static server you prefer.[page:2]
+You can also use VS Code Live Server, Nginx, or any other static server you prefer.

 ---